JICK - Bullying

 Delegation of Responsibility

-The Superintendent/designee will be responsible for developing and implementing procedures for:
+The Superintendent/designee will be responsible for developing and implementing procedures in accordance with applicable law to implement this policy.

 Dissemination of Policy